This information is a guide and should not be used as a substitute for professional legal advice.

 Condition reports

 Condition reports are a record of the condition of the property when you start your rental agreement, and when you end it.
-You must be given a condition report before you move in – be sure to inspect the property and add your own comments.
+You must receive a condition report before you move in – inspect the property and add your comments.
 A thorough condition report can help you defend any claims for cleaning or damage that existed before you moved in.

 Entry condition report